Flutterwave/Vue-v3/README.md

 * Import the Flutterwave Library in the  'main.js' file.

-* Add the Flutterwave flutterwave to your app passing in your Flutterwave Public Key (optional)
+* Add the Flutterwave plugin to your app passing in your Flutterwave Public Key (optional)

 * NB: If Public key is not added you will have to pass in the public_key parameter to the provided payment component button  and payment function